Skip to content

 For most of the project’s history, the entire framework lived in text.
 Specifically, in plain .txt files attached to Claude Projects, Custom GPTs, and similar systems.
 The model would read them on every turn.
 The governance happened in the model’s forward pass.

-This is more powerful than it sounds and weirder than it sounds.
+This is more powerful than it sounds, and more atypical.
 A 38,000-character text file isn’t a prompt-engineering trick.
-It’s closer to giving the model a tiny symbolic constitution — a runtime environment expressed as language.
+It’s closer to giving the model a tiny symbolic constitution: a runtime environment expressed as language.
 The model behaves differently inside that environment than outside it, and the behavior delta is stable across sessions and across model generations.
 The earliest pre-codification benchmark runs were already producing the difficulty-scaled lift curve that the codified system now reproduces.

 Two pieces of evidence convinced me the patterns were real and not prompt-engineering noise:

 2. The framework codified into infrastructure without losing performance.
-Most of the governance text was specifying what code should do — routing rules, evidence checks, claim contradictions, postprocessing.
+Most of the governance text was specifying what code should do: routing rules, evidence checks, claim contradictions, postprocessing.
 I lifted those into roughly 6,000 lines of Python.
 The text now guides reasoning; the code enforces discipline.
-Both layers contribute, both are required, and the split makes the system easier to maintain.
-The blog-side version of this finding is that infrastructure carries roughly half the total lift in current controlled ablations on the internal evaluation suite — empirical confirmation that the code-enforces / text-guides architecture isn’t a slogan.
+Both layers have measurable lift in current ablations, and the strongest results come from the combination.
+The split also makes the system easier to maintain.
+The exact decomposition between text and code shifts across model generations and is still being characterized; what matters more than the precise split is that splitting the architecture this way keeps both halves independently auditable.

 There’s a third piece of evidence I think about a lot: the framework keeps producing new mechanisms when run on new models.
 The 4.6 → 4.7 transition broke many assumptions; the methodology rebuilt them in ~1.5 weeks of evening tuning.
 The 4.7 → 4.8 transition will break some others.
 The renewable advantage is the loop, not any specific configuration.